millionsime/millionsime/README.md

 ---

 ### 🤖 AgentOps & Smart City Architecture
 I bridge the gap between autonomous AI and urban infrastructure.
-My focus is on **AgentOps**—ensuring the reliability, observability, and scaling of AI agents within the **City Operating System (CityOS)** framework.
+My focus is on AgentOps ensuring the reliability, observability, and scaling of AI agents within the City Operating System (CityOS) framework.
 From fine-tuning LLMs to architecting unified data hubs, I build systems that move at the speed of modern governance.

 ---